LamakerOfficial/help-center/README.md

-Update August 4th 2021 - The design was recently revamp to match up with the new design from software.falixnodes.net.
-This means that some parts of the new design on the help center is still a work in progress.
-If you see any errors, or at least think something is wrong, make sure to report an issue.

-We're no longer using Just the Docs and now using our own custom template, created by Korbs Studio.

 # Falix Help Center
 ![preview](https://i.imgur.com/PricFQB.png)

-A new design of the help center is being worked on along with adding a few other things like filters, search, author, and options(Copy Link, Report, and Edit)

 # Creating a New Article
 Want to help contribute to the Help Center?
 Write or update an article!